InCadence/coalesce/src/pyCoalesce/README.md

-The pyCoalesce version number corresponds to the Coalesce version number, but is modified to meet PEP 440 and PyPi rules:  release version numbers are identical, but for snapshot versions, "snapshot" is replaced with "preX", where "X" is a sequential number incremented whenever a pyCoalesce snapshot is distributed.
+The pyCoalesce version number corresponds to the Coalesce version number, but is modified to meet PEP 440 and PyPi rules:  release version numbers are identical, but for snapshot versions, "snapshot" is replaced with "devX", where "X" is a sequential number incremented whenever a pyCoalesce snapshot is distributed.